CS362-Team12/Pixhell/Pixhell Living Document.md

 ##

-## Risks

-Our greatest potential risk would be picking a project that is far too large for our group size.
-Other potential risks include meshing everyone’s work while maintaining a clear and effective theme/style for the project.
-To help combat these issues, we will prioritize frequent and honest communication that focuses on work quality and open communication.
-Aside from this, we will set clear checkpoints for each weekly meeting, this will help us not only keep pace but check our goals to see how realistic our goals are.

 ## Main Goals

 * Eight arenas of increasing difficulty, with one mini-boss and a final boss.
 Beating the final boss of an arena unlocks the next one.
 The ninth and final arena is a single final boss